edsonha/express-random-name-and-pairs/README.md

 # express-random-name-and-pairs

-An Express CRUD app that returns random name and pairs to be used during Q&A session in the classroom or pair programming session.
+An Express CRUD app that returns random name and pairs for Q&A session in the classroom or forming pair-programming group.
 The app incorporates testing with supertest and validation using @hapi/joi

 ## Expectations